 - Which is better – competitive or national health insurance?

 Consumers often wonder how Comparis finances its health insurance comparison service and whether insurers can buy themselves a prominent position in the results list.
-Depending on the area, the quote request service provided by Comparis costs at least 30 francs per request and is the same for all providers in the same industry sector.
+Depending on the area, the quote request service provided by Comparis costs insurers at least 30 francs per request and is the same for all providers in the same industry sector.
 The comparison service is free of charge for Comparis users.
 No health insurer can pay to secure itself a better position.

 How much does Comparis earn from its health insurance comparison service?